The Cannon Group, Inc.: 1979–1987: Golan-Globus era

 In 1982, The Cannon Group, Inc. entered into a relationship with MGM/UA Entertainment Co. with the latter company serving as Cannon's distributor for North American theatrical and video releases; this would not be the last time Cannon dealt with MGM.
 In 1984, Cannon expanded further into Europe, signing with UGC for French distribution, and acquiring Kenneth Rive's Gala Films, which was absorbed into Cannon Group's U.K. distribution arm.
-On June 25, 1985, Cannon bought the rights to produce future films based on the comic book character Superman from the Salkinds, and struck a distribution assignment with Warner Bros. (owners of the Superman property) for a 1987 release.
+On June 25, 1985, Cannon bought the rights to produce future films based on the comic book character Superman from the Salkinds, and struck a distribution assignment with Warner Bros.
+Pictures (owners of the Superman property) for a 1987 release.
 Cannon also further expanded their French assets, with the aim of becoming the largest film distributor in France.

 By 1986, output reached an apex with 43 films in one year.
 Golan remained chairman of the board, while Globus served as president.
 That year, Cannon attempted to produce film adaptations of the stage plays Zorba and American Buffalo, but these films never materialized.
 Another film project that ultimately never materialized was a live-action film based on Barbie, with a planned plotline concerning the eponymous doll showing her owner that her dreams could come true.
 Warner Bros. would eventually release a live-action film based on the property in 2023.
 Other areas of interest included plans for television adaptation of Cannon properties, and following up their adaptation of Rumpelstiltskin with a total of 12 fairy tale films as the Cannon Movie Tales series; Cannon wound up releasing only a few of the fairy tales.

 Film critic Roger Ebert said of Golan-Globus in 1987, "no other production organization in the world today—certainly not any of the seven Hollywood 'majors'—has taken more chances with serious, marginal films than Cannon."

 That year, Cannon gained its greatest artistic success: its 1986 Dutch production The Assault won the 1987 Academy Award for Best Foreign Language Film and a Golden Globe Award for Best Foreign Language Film.
 Meanwhile, Otello, based on the opera of the same name, also received a Golden Globe nomination that year.